 Waste is not only material loss

-• Plan stripping ease by production speed.
+• Stripping ease is planned around production speed.

 For BOBST-style jobs, share drawing, quantity, machine, stripping expectations and stacking needs together.

-• State cutting, stripping and blanking expectations.
+• Cutting, stripping and blanking expectations are stated.

-• Make quantity and deadline clear.
+• Quantity and deadline are made clear.

-• Are material and quantity written?
+• Material and quantity details